 - As a means to advance in their professional careers

 The program benefits working professionals who need flexibility and practical experience for career advancement.
 Graduates of this program are prepared to pursue employment or advancement in careers in public relations, journalism, publishing, broadcast journalism, broadcast production, non-profits, media relations, management, human resources, business, education, marketing, political consulting, advertising, sales, the nonprofit sector, or in government.
 It also prepares students for entering doctoral programs in communication and other related fields.

 Students seeking a master of arts degree in communication are expected to have a bachelor's degree in communication from an accredited institution, although well-qualified applicants from other disciplines are eligible for admission.
 All students seeking admission must apply to the communication program in addition to making formal application to the Graduate School.

 The following materials must be submitted to the Department of Communication:

 - Official transcripts illustrating an undergraduate GPA of 3.0 or higher

-- A one-page statement of purpose outlining goals and objectives of graduate work as well as goodness of fit with the Communication program
+- A one-page statement of purpose outlining goals and objectives of graduate work

 - COMM 502 Communication Research Methods